stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 of Sultan Hassan, and the tower-flanked Bab-el-Azab, beyond which climbs the steep-walled pass to the mighty citadel that Saladin himself built with the stones of forgotten pyramids.
-It was sunset when we scaled that cliff, circled the modern mosque of Mohammed Ali, and looked down from the dizzying parapet over mystic Cairo&mdash;mystic Cairo all golden with its carven domes, its ethereal minarets, and its flaming gardens.
-Far over the city towered the great Roman dome of the new museum; and beyond it&mdash;across the cryptic yellow Nile that is the mother of aeons and dynasties&mdash;lurked the menacing sands of the Libyan Desert, undulant and iridescent and evil with older arcana.
-The red sun sank low, bringing the relentless chill of Egyptian dusk; and as it stood poised on the world&rsquo;s rim like that ancient god of Heliopolis&mdash;Re-Harakhte, the Horizon-Sun&mdash;we saw silhouetted against its vermeil holocaust the black outlines of the Pyramids of Gizeh&mdash;the palaeogean tombs there were hoary with a thousand years when Tut-Ankh-Amen mounted his golden throne in distant Thebes.
-Then we knew that we were done with Saracen Cairo, and that we must taste the deeper mysteries of primal Egypt&mdash;the black Khem of Re and Amen, Isis and Osiris.
+It was sunset when we scaled that cliff, circled the modern mosque of Mohammed Ali, and looked down from the dizzying parapet over mystic Cairo--mystic Cairo all golden with its carven domes, its ethereal minarets, and its flaming gardens.
+Far over the city towered the great Roman dome of the new museum; and beyond it--across the cryptic yellow Nile that is the mother of aeons and dynasties--lurked the menacing sands of the Libyan Desert, undulant and iridescent and evil with older arcana.
+The red sun sank low, bringing the relentless chill of Egyptian dusk; and as it stood poised on the world's rim like that ancient god of Heliopolis--Re-Harakhte, the Horizon-Sun--we saw silhouetted against its vermeil holocaust the black outlines of the Pyramids of Gizeh--the palaeogean tombs there were hoary with a thousand years when Tut-Ankh-Amen mounted his golden throne in distant Thebes.
+Then we knew that we were done with Saracen Cairo, and that we must taste the deeper mysteries of primal Egypt--the black Khem of Re and Amen, Isis and Osiris.

   The next morning we visited the pyramids, riding out in a Victoria across the